dfki-ric/hand_embodiment/doc/source/motion_capture_setup.rst

 Glove
 -----

-We used the following labelled marker on the glove to record the datasets used in the paper:
+We used the following labelled markers on the glove to record the datasets used in the paper:

 * Hand pose: ``hand_top``, ``hand_left``, ``hand_right``